jakubtomsu/mzapo-graphics/README.md

 ```

 ### Shaders
+> Note: you don't need to compile shaders unless you want to change them.
+The precompiled shaders already are in `shaders.h`
 The desktop sokol-based backend uses a single tiny GPU shader to display
 our CPU-rendered texture to the screen.